s3gw-tech/s3gw/docs/index.md

 ### Why are we doing it?

-We have identified a need for making cluster data backups easily available for apps that don't require petabyte-scale storage.
+We have identified a need for making cluster data backups easily available for apps that do not require petabyte-scale storage.

 ### Features